emilynpark/cse15l-lab-reports/labreport4.md

 ## Step 9
 ![Image](Step9.png)

 I ran the command `git add ListExamples.java` to stage the file in order to commit it to GitHub.
 To confirm that my changes have been appropriately saved, I ran the command `git status`.
 I ran the command `git commit -m "Updated file"` to create a brief message stating that the file has been updated.
-Afterwards, I ran the command `git push https://github.com/emilynpark/lab7` to push the changes to my GitHub account.
+Afterwards, I ran the command `git push git@github.com:emilynpark/lab7.git main` to push the changes to my GitHub account.